autonomi-ai/nos/docs/concepts/what-is-nos.md

 ## Who is NOS for?
-If you've dug this far into the NOS docs (welcome!) you're probably interested in running/serving Pytorch models.
-Maybe you have experience with one of the following:
+If you've dug this far into the NOS docs (welcome!) you're probably interested in running/serving Pytorch models. you might have experience with one of the following:
-- Running Pytorch models on AWS/GCP/Azure/on-prem with your own containers/depdency management, model versioning etc.
+- Deploying to AWS/GCP/Azure/on-prem manually with your own Docker Containers, dependency management etc.
-- Using a deployment flow like Sagemaker
+- Using a deployment service like Sagemaker
 - Hitting an Inference API from OpenAI, Huggingface, Replicate etc.

-Each of the above trades off cost, iteration speed and flexibility.
-Inference APIs in particular have taken off as the preferred backend for hobbyist developers and enterprises alike that aren't interested in building out their own infra (even on railed flows like Sagemaker) to run Image Generation, ASR, Object Detection etc. Black-box inference APIs come with drawbacks, however:
+Each of the above trade off between cost, iteration speed and flexibility.
+Inference APIs in particular have taken off for hobbyist developers and enterprises alike that aren't interested in building out their own infra to run Image Generation, ASR, Object Detection etc. Black-box inference APIs come with drawbacks, however:
-- Compute spending for each and every request even during prototyping, or falling back to a different execution flow with substantial gaps betwen dev and prod environments.
+- Developers are forced to choose between paying for each and every request even during prototyping, or falling back to a different execution flow with substantial gaps between dev and prod environments.
-- Limited flexibility with regards to model selection/performance optimization.
+- They offer Limited flexibility with regards to model selection/performance optimization.
 Inference APIs are a fixed quantity.
-- Privacy concerns as user data must neccessarily go outside the wire for inferencing on vendor servers
+- They may raise privacy concerns as user data must go outside the wire for inferencing on vendor servers
-- Stability issues when using poorly maintained third party APIs We built NOS because we wanted an Inference Server combinging best practices in model compilation, scaling, dependency management, containerization and cross-platform HW support to make local and on-prem development as easy as running a few lines of Python.
-NOS provides performance (particularly on multiple GPUs) well beyond eager mode Pytorch execuction.
+- Stability issues when using poorly maintained third party APIs

+We built NOS because we wanted an Inference Server combining best practices in model compilation, scaling, dependency management, containerization and cross-platform HW support to make local and on-prem development as easy as running a few lines of Python.
+NOS provides performance (particularly on multiple GPUs) well beyond eager mode Pytorch execution.
 ## Model Containers
-Deep Learning Containers have been around for quite a while, and generally come in the form of a Docker Image pre-rolled with Pytorch/Nvidia dependencies alongside a variety of ML frameworks.
-More recently, toolchains like Cog have made wrapping individual models into containers quick and easy via a DSL, and we expect this trend to continue.
+Deep Learning Containers have been around for quite a while, and generally come in the form of a Docker Image pre-rolled with Framework/HW dependencies on top of a base linux build.
+More recently, toolchains like Cog have made wrapping individual model prediction interfaces into containers quick and easy via a DSL, and we expect this trend to continue.
 That said, We believe a full-featured Inference Server should be able to do much more, including:
 - Serving multiple models dynamically from a single host, eliminating the need for cold starts as workloads change
-- scaling up and down according to inference traffic
+- Scaling up and down according to inference traffic
-- taking full advantage of HW acceleration and memory optimization to eliminate memory traffic for larger input types (images/videos)
+- Taking full advantage of HW acceleration and memory optimization to eliminate unnecessary copies for larger input types (images/videos)
 - Providing a superior developer experience with more error verbosity than 404s from a REST endpoint.
 The NOS server/client provide these out of the box with a minimum of installation headache.

 ## Model Compilation and Optimization
 Naive/unoptimized inference is fast becoming a non-starter due to rising workload costs.
 NOS aims to use platform specific toolchains like TensorRT alongside more agnostic frameworks like TorchFX across models to ensure fast inference